 It’s easier to switch than you think, given enough time.

 Your only choice is to make your customers truly happy.
 And see it rewarded in declining churn rates and increasing upgrade rates as measured over 3+ years.
 It will take you a long time to really see this.
 Your board and investors probably won’t even be able to see it.
 But if you’re Going Long — it’s almost all that matters.

 I’d like to hear more about that, about quantitative customer happiness.
-Net promoter score is one, albeit flawed, vehicle.
-There are a number of exciting new start-ups working on this.
+Net promoter score is one vehicle.
+Tracking NRR helps a lot, too.
+Be honest.
+Is your NRR top decile for your segment?

 And I’d like to hear a little less about gates on the way out.
 Because that captures exactly $0 of the second-order revenue.

 And a lot less about how amazingly low your enterprise customer churn is.
 Because of course it is.
 In years 1 and 2.